ErpNetDocs/tech/modules/logistics/index.md

 #### Common

-This is where you can create and preview **logistical units**, including their **types**, in order to use them as definitions in other submodules.
+This is where you can define and preview **logistical units**, including their **types**, in order to use them across other submodules.

 ![picture](pictures/log_overview.png)